 Mandatory Student Insurance and Waiver

-The purpose of the health Insurance requirement is to ensure coverage of major medical, emergency care, specialty care, and pharmacy services.
+The purpose of the health Insurance requirement is to ensure students have quality heath insurance coverage, which includes emergency care, specialty care, and pharmacy services.
 Students should note many of the facilities where students receive clinical training require each student to be covered by health insurance.
 Hospital or clinic personnel may ask for proof of coverage at any time.
 Students may be denied access to clinical experience, at the discretion of the facility, if not covered by health insurance.
 Student Health Insurance Plans provide value for students due to robust and broad coverage, often at half the cost of comparable employee plans.

 Students will receive an email with instructions for how to enroll in the Student Health Insurance Plan or submit a waiver from their School and/or AHP.
 All communication about the insurance requirement and Student Health Insurance Plans is sent directly to the student using the contact information that is on file with the University.

 To enroll in the Student Health Insurance Plan:

 - Make sure you are registered for the semester you are enrolling in student insurance for.
 You will not be able to enroll until you are registered for classes.